The photographs of artpaul cartier invite inquiry.

 Zabriskie 1 chosen by Chandra Cerrito, at SFWA gallery.

 Crowd-sourced video, "in the air" (Exquisite Corpse) was featured in Dada: Here and Now in May at Ft.
 Mason Center (curated by Hanna Regev and Matt McKinley).

-Tree Ferns (self-portrait), a nine foot print, was included in Rayko gallery's Plastic Camera show in February, 2016.
+Tree Ferns (self-portrait), a nine foot print, included in Rayko gallery's Plastic Camera show in February.

-Idaho Malt was chosen by Nancy Toomey for ARC Gallery's nationally juried show, DARK.
-It will be featured at my Open Studio, October, 2015.
+Idaho Malt chosen by Nancy Toomey for ARC Gallery's nationally juried show, DARK.

 Profiling, a live video/still mugshot project was selected by Hanna Regev and Matt Mckinley for the SF International Art Festival, May, 2015.